Employer’s Liability Insurance (EPLI) Vs. Workers' Compensation Insurance: Similarities and Differences

 Depending on the type of business you run, you will have to purchase some insurance policies to protect your business.
 Aside from the regular business insurance, other common types of insurance you will hear about are employer’s liability insurance and workers’ compensation insurance.
-The main difference between the two is that employer’s liability insurance is a type of workers’ compensation insurance.
+The main difference between this two is that employer’s liability insurance is a type of workers’ compensation insurance.

 Both employer’s liability and workers’ compensation insurance protect your business from the weight of medical expenses and lawsuits when employees get injured at work.
-Note that employer’s liability insurance is different from employment practices liability insurance (EPLI).
+Note that employer’s liability insurance is different from employment practices liability insurance.
 We will explain the difference between EPLI and employers’ liability later in this article.

 Workers’ Compensation Insurance

-Workers’ compensation insurance covers medical expenses, lost wages during the recovery period, permanent disability benefits, and even funeral expenses if the employee dies from a work-related accident or illness.
-Workers’ compensation insurance usually requires that employees give up their right to sue the company, but this does not make your business immune to lawsuits.
-If the accident occurred due to negligence by management, the affected employee could still sue for punitive damages, as well as compensation for their pain and suffering.
+Workers’ compensation insurance usually requires that employees give up their right to sue the company.
+This system protects both parties: employees get reliable coverage, and employers are protected from potentially large damage verdicts.
+But this does not make your business immune to lawsuits: if the accident occurred due to negligence by management, the affected employee could still sue for punitive damages, as well as compensation for their pain and suffering.
 This is where employer’s liability insurance comes in.

-Employers’ Liability Insurance
+Employers’ Liability Insurance (EPLI)

-Employers’ liability insurance is a part of workers’ compensation insurance.
-It covers negligence lawsuits over work-related injuries and occupational diseases.
-So, if an employee sues because they think that your negligence caused their injury, your employer’s liability insurance policy will help pay your legal costs.
 Unlike workers’ compensation insurance, this policy often comes into play when there is a question of negligence.
 In essence, employer’s liability insurance offers you more protection than worker’s compensation does.

 Other Ways Employers’ Liability Can Help Protect Your Business